Bitter Springs, Elsey National Park, Northern Territory © Tourism NT, Mitch Cox

 Holiday destinations north of Darwin

-The Tiwi Islands are located 100 kilometres (62 miles) north of Darwin and are reached via ferry or flight.
+The Tiwi Islands are located 100 kilometres (62 miles) north of Tiwi Islands and are reached via ferry or flight.
 The islands are off-the-beaten-track and have minimal tourist facilities, but are abundant in culture, beauty and adventure.
 Their ocean location makes the islands an ideal spot for fishing in clean, clear waters.
 Tiwi Islands Adventures offers fishing charters ranging from two to six days.
 You'll also find rich Aboriginal culture on these islands.
 One of the best ways to immerse yourself in Tiwi culture is on an all-day tour with AAT Kings.
 You'll view traditional art, watch Tiwi women weave baskets and experience a welcoming smoke ceremony.
 If you visit during March, you'll witness first-hand how much the Tiwi population loves Australian Rules Football (AFL).
 The grand final match brings thousands of visitors the island each year.

 Holiday destinations south of Darwin